Kainantu

 Kainantu is a town in the Eastern Highlands of Papua New Guinea.
 It had some historical significance as an airstrip town during WWII.
 It functions primarily as a market town for local produce growers and cash croppers.
-It is located on the "Highlands Highway" approximately 170 km by road from Lae and 90 km by road from Goroka.
+It is located on the "Highlands Highway" approximately 170 km by road west of Lae and 90 km by road east of Goroka.
 It is 11 km approx from a nearby missionary station Ukarumpa and is nearby the Aiyura valley.
 Kainantu has basic facilities such as a school, hospital, police station, district court, and service stations.

 History

-Early History
+Early history

 The area was explored in the 1929 by the two Lutheran missionaries, Pilhofer and Bergmann. and again in 1930 by two Australian explorers Mick Leahy and Mick Dwyer.

 Early missions

 Under German New Guinea this area was part of Kaiser-Wilhelmsland.
 Lutheran missionaries first established mission stations at Finschhafen and moved up the Markham Valley towards the Eastern Highlands.
-Between 1916-18 the Kaiapit station was established by the Neuendettelsau Mission Society and by 1919 eighteen Yabem evangelists were resident in the surrounding area and made contact with small groups on the fringes of the Eastern Highlands.
+Between 1916 and 1918 the Kaiapit station was established by the Neuendettelsau Mission Society and by 1919 eighteen Yabem evangelists were resident in the surrounding area and made contact with small groups on the fringes of the Eastern Highlands.